This is one coffee table book I’d love to have: Airline Visual Identity 1945-1975, by Matthias C. Huhne.

-Going back to work after a looooooooong summer weekend is never easy, so I was tickled when I came across Kitt Santos‘s amazing blog, Little Bunny.
-Big World.
+Going back to work after a looooooooong summer weekend is never easy, so I was tickled when I came across Kitt Santos‘s amazing blog,

 The name is pretty accurate.
 Santos depicts a little rabbit going through the stuff we humans feel every day.